YosysHQ-Docs/AppNote-109/docs/source/index.rst

 .. note::
-    The SVA and PSL (Property Specification Language) are the results from different efforts that started with the standardisation of temporal logic for use in the hardware design and verification usage that *Accelera Formal Verification Technical Committee* started around 1998.
+    The SVA and PSL (Property Specification Language) are the results of different efforts that started with the standardisation of temporal logic for use in the hardware design and verification usage that *Accelera Formal Verification Technical Committee* started around 1998.